WorstClassic/pantry_app/README.md

 This project is meant to help manage a home pantry, and especially its dry goods and spices inventories.
 The kinds of things that a person could easily forget they were out of and need to go out to get because they're stashed in an unmarked box high in the cupboard.
 The feature goals are:
 1. Track containers and items within, initially relying on human recognizance of containers to correctly ID and track container location.
-   * Including expiry information, so that ingredients near expiry can be put to the top for replenishment.
+   * Including expiry information, so that ingredients near expiry can be put to the top for replenishment or use.
 2. Cache information about items in a near-remote location for faster retrieval and easier reference.
 3. Hold information about recipes.
 4. Use the information about expiry and recipes to recommend recipe plans and inventory replenishment plans.